unlaunch/documentation/_docs/sdks/go-sdk.md

 ##### `Feature(flagKey, identity, attributes)`

-This method is similar `Variation()` in the sense that it evaluates feature flag and returns its result.
-However, instead of returning the variation as a `string`, it returns a `struct` that contains more information, such as:
+The [Feature()](https://pkg.go.dev/github.com/unlaunch/go-sdk/unlaunchio/client#UnlaunchClient.Feature) method is similar `Variation()` in the sense that it evaluates feature flag and returns its result.
+However, instead of only returning the variation as a `string`, it returns a `struct` that contains more information, such as:

 - Configuration attached to variation
 - Evaluation reason